-Sri Lanka unveils controversial Bill handing more power to president
+Sri Lanka unveils controversial bill handing more power to president

 You are here

-[COLOMBO] Sri Lanka's ruling party Tuesday unveiled a constitutional amendment handing unprecedented power to the president, prompting protests in parliament and opposition claims of a power-grab.
+SRI Lanka's ruling party on Tuesday unveiled a constitutional amendment handing unprecedented power to the president, prompting protests in parliament and opposition claims of a power-grab.

-Mr Gotabaya, a defence official during his elder brother Mahinda's decade-long term as president, was elected president in November and swiftly appointed Mr Mahinda as prime minister.
+Mr Gotabaya Rajapaksa, a defence official during his elder brother Mahinda Rajapaksa's decade-long term as president, was elected president in November and swiftly appointed Mr Mahinda Rajapaksa as prime minister.

-The brothers are hugely popular among Sri Lanka's Sinhalese majority for crushing Tamil separatists in a no-holds-barred offensive in 2009, bringing an end to decades of bloody civil war.

 Your feedback is important to us